Skip to content

 ) -> list[dict]

-BFS over incoming causal edges only — traces back to root causes.
+BFS over incoming causal edges — traces back to root causes.
 Useful for "why did this happen?" queries.

-Global Singleton
+Global singleton

 def get_knowledge_graph() -> KnowledgeGraph